LetrixZ/faccina/README.md

 - Clone the project and enter the directory.
 - Install the dependencies by running `bun install`.
 - Check the configuration.
-- Run `bun build` to build the website.
+- Run `bun run build` to build the website.

 You can then start the server with `bun ./build` or you can use `bun cluster.ts` to start multiple servers as a [cluster](https://bun.sh/guides/http/cluster).